SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 <img src="{{ site.baseurl }}/assets/img/portfolio/Variance_plot_price_remaining.png" width="1600" height="680">

-Graph above showed the top 3 estimators of renovatable features were :
+Graph above showed the Top 3 estimators of renovatable features were :
 1. OverallQual: Rates the overall material and finish of the house
 2. BsmtExposure: Gd	Good Exposure
 3. SaleCondition: Partial	Home was not completed when last assessed (associated with New Homes)